bobbybudnick/SFS-Infrastructure/README.md

 several flights of stairs during tornado conditions with emergency lighting only.
 You do not want to be wondering if your last 2 computers will keep running when most of your power sources have failed and there is a twister outside.
-Architecture document showing overview of hosts/remote admin/website/redundancy
+Datacenter layout document showing overview of hosts/remote admin/website/redundancy
-Switch layout document showing ports and roles
+Switch index document showing ports and roles
 Map document showing host IP and hostname
 WAN info document showing details such as static IP and netmask
 Credentials document showing service login details